Texas asks U.S. Supreme Court to help Trump upend election in long-shot lawsuit | Politics

 Election disputes are meant to be resolved by members of Congress when they meet on Jan.
 6 to formally count Electoral College votes, constitutional law professor Ned Foley of Ohio State University's Moritz College of Law said.
 "I would think the court would not want to be dragged into the middle of this," Foley added.

 Trump retweeted several Twitter posts expressing support for the lawsuit, including two that called for other states to join it.
 Pennsylvania Attorney General Josh Shapiro, a Democrat, said, "These continued attacks on our fair and free election system are beyond meritless, beyond reckless."
-Wisconsin Attorney General Josh Kaul, a Democrat, called the lawsuit "genuinely embarrassing" and an "attack on our democracy."
+Wisconsin Attorney General Josh Kaul, a Democrat, called the lawsuit "genuinely embarrassing."

-A spokeswoman for Georgia's attorney general's office said: "With all due respect, the Texas Attorney General is constitutionally, legally and factually wrong about Georgia."
-Georgia Attorney General Chris Carr is a Republican.
-Tuesday represents a "safe harbor" early deadline under the law for states to certify the election results.
+A spokeswoman for the office of Georgia Attorney General Chris Carr, a Republican, said: "With all due respect, the Texas Attorney General is constitutionally, legally and factually wrong about Georgia."
+Tuesday represented a "safe harbor" early deadline under the law for states to certify the election results.

 ALSO READ